Stillman College logo

 About Stillman College

-Stillman College: A historic HBCU fostering academic excellence and community.
+Stillman College: A historic HBCU empowering future leaders through innovation and tradition.

 Key Highlights

-• Founded in 1875 as Tuscaloosa Institute, evolving into a private historically Black college.
+• Founded in 1875 as Tuscaloosa Institute, it is a vital Historically Black College (HBCU) with a rich legacy.

-• Recognized among top-tier schools by U.S. News & World Report since 2004.
+• Achieved its first-ever ranking among top-tier schools in U.S. News & World Report in 2004.

-• The historic Tuscaloosa campus was listed on the National Register of Historic Places in 2021.
+• The historic campus, spanning over 100 acres, was listed on the National Register of Historic Places in 2021.

 Timeline